cakephp/docs/en/plugins.rst

 .. warning::

-    Plugins do not work as namespacing to seperate code.
+    Plugins do not work as namespacing to separate code.
     Due to PHP lacking namespaces in older versions you cannot have the same class,
     or same filename, in your plugins.